danbudris/trafficSniffer/README.md

 # trafficSniffer
 A python HTTP traffic sniffer.
 When run as a script, this program will start a reporting thread, then start the traffic sniffer.
 The traffic sniffer will grab all HTTP traffic (TCP port 80) on the local, and save it to an in-memory dataframe.
-THe reporting thread will print out a summary of traffic statistics every 10 seconds, incluidng an anomaly report which alerts on traffic over the last two minutes exceeding a threshold.
+The reporting thread will print out a summary of traffic statistics every 10 seconds, incluidng an anomaly report which alerts on traffic over the last two minutes exceeding a threshold.

 ## Start the application